Wayland the Smith: Visual

 The Franks Casket is one of a number of other early English references to Wayland, whose story was evidently well known and popular, although no extended version in Old English has survived.
 In the front panel of the Franks Casket, incongruously paired with an Adoration of the Magi, Wayland stands at the extreme left in the forge where he is held as a slave by King Niðhad, who has had his hamstrings cut to hobble him.
 Below the forge is the headless body of Niðhad's son, whom Wayland has killed, making a goblet from his skull; his head is probably the object held in the tongs in Wayland's hand.
 With his other hand Wayland offers the goblet to Böðvildr, Niðhad's daughter.
 Another female figure is shown in the centre; perhaps Wayland's helper, brother Egil, or Böðvildr again.
-To the right of the scene his brother) catches birds, which he then makes wings from with their feathers, so he is able to escape.
+To the right of the scene his brother catches birds, from whose feathers he makes wings with which he escapes.

-During the Viking Age in northern England, Wayland is depicted in his smithy, surrounded by his tools, at Halton, Lancashire, and fleeing from his royal captor by clinging to a flying bird, on crosses at Leeds, West Yorkshire, and at Sherburn-in-Elmet and Bedale, both in North Yorkshire.
+During the Viking Age in northern England, Wayland is depicted in his smithy, surrounded by his tools, at Halton, Lancashire, and fleeing from his royal captor by clinging to a flying bird, on a cross at Leeds Minster, West Yorkshire, and stone carvings at Sherburn, North Yorkshire and Bedale, also in North Yorkshire.

 English local tradition placed Wayland's forge in a Neolithic long barrow mound known as Wayland's Smithy, close to the Uffington White Horse in Oxfordshire.
 If a horse to be shod, or any broken tool, were left with a sixpenny piece at the entrance of the barrow the repairs would be executed.